-I have long admired Dona’s work.
+I have long admired the work of Dona Bradley architectural illustrator.
 So when she expressed interest in having a feature in this ‘Made in Wiltshire’ section on the blog, thrilled didn’t cover it because I love her iconic Swindon images. #Obvs

 It’s a b*gger that I’m out of wall space – fridge magnets it is then!